Close Ended Questions: Definition, Types, Advantages, Example and Best Practices

 Open-Ended Questions

-Data type
+Data collection type

-Quantitative
+Quantitative data

-Qualitative
+Qualitative data

 Ease of analysis

-Exploratory research, capturing detailed opinions
+Exploratory research, capturing detailed opinions, face to face interview, digital diary..

 Response time